DGclasher/Get-Location/README.md

 Get location of provided IP addresses using this script.
 --------------------------------------------------------

-PREREQUISITES:

-Run the requirements.sh script

-  $chmod +x requirements.sh

-  $./requirements.sh
+#Required package:

+  $sudo apt install jq -y

-Run the getlocation.sh script with IP address as an arguement
+Run the getlocation.sh script with IP address as an arguement:

   $chmod +x getlocation.sh